Ethereum Whales Are Trading This Coin The Most Today | Benzinga

 Ethereum Whales Are Trading This Coin The Most Today

-Alchemix (CRYPTO: ALCX) has emerged as the most traded cryptocurrency by the 1,000 biggest Ethereum (CRYPTO: ETH) wallets in the past 24 hours.
+Celsius (CRYPTO: CEL) has emerged as the most traded cryptocurrency by the 1,000 biggest Ethereum (CRYPTO: ETH) wallets in the past 24 hours, as at press time late Tuesday.

-What Happened: Alchemix was also ranked ninth among the most used smart contracts by the Ethereum whales, according to data from cryptocurrency data platform WhaleStats.
+What Happened: Celsius was also ranked eighth among the most used smart contracts by the Ethereum whales, according to data from cryptocurrency data platform WhaleStats.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.